Facebook

 Do I need to make a reservation for Daycare?
 Boarding?

-You never need to call ahead for daycare – you can just show up!
+We do ask that you make a reservation in advance for daycare as this can help us with staffing daily.
 For your convenience, we do not have specific drop-off or pick-up times; you can do so any time during our operating hours.
-Please note that we do not offer partial days, so if you drop off late you will be charged for the full day.
+Please note that we do not offer partial days, so if you drop off late, you will be charged for the full day.
 For boarding, we recommend at least 48 hours during our non-peak season.
 For our busier times, such as holidays and during the summer, we recommend booking at least one week in advance to ensure availability.
-Reservations can be made online or over the phone.
+Reservations can be made through our Gingr app or over the phone.

 What if I am away on vacation and my dog gets sick?

 We know that sometimes illnesses and injuries can happen, so we are prepared to deal with them quickly and effectively when they do arise.
 We have a great relationship with many vets in our area and keep a stock of chicken, rice and other bland diet options for the occasional upset stomach.
-In the case of a more serious injury or lapse in health, you or your emergency contact will be notified immediately and will be updated throughout the entire recovery process.
+We do require you to have an emergency contact on file in the case of a more serious injury or lapse in health, so this person can be reached and notified immediately, but pick up if necessary.
 In the event where we feel a veterinary visit is needed and your pet cannot be seen by your usual vet, we will likely use the King of Prussia Veterinary Hospital (with your permission, of course).
-We are also near an emergency 24-hour animal hospital.
-If your pet needs to stay with us after a planned surgery or while recovering from a non-contagious illness, we can accommodate them with individual or limited supervised play.
+We are also near a 24-hour animal hospital.
+If your pet needs to stay with us after a planned surgery or while recovering from a non-contagious illness, we can sometimes accommodate them, depending on the surgery or injury, with an individual or limited supervised play.